 Below are pictures of the original Jaguar fan, along with the custom adapter and an aftermarket flex fan.

-Below is a picture of the custom adapter.
+Photographed below is the custom adapter.
 It's designed to replace the fan clutch and accept any generic fan.
-Note the special washer and locating pin that bolts the adapter to the fan jockey.
+Note the special washer and locating pin that bolts the adapter to the fan jockey. (red arrow photograph below).
 These are original Jaguar parts.
 To prevent the fan from backing off at speed, they must be used.

-Fan shroud does not have to be removed, however it makes the job easier.
+Note that the fan shroud does not have to be removed; however it makes the job easier.

-I then installed the custom adapter on the fan jockey. (blue arrow).
+I then installed the custom adapter on the fan jockey. (green arrow photograph below).

 It might not look quite as cool as dual electric fans, but it is absolutely reliable and works all the time.

 Increased fan noise in minimal and a non-issue.